My Plastic People by Seigar

-This week we spoke to contemporary urban and art photographer Seigar about his practice and his recent series My Plastic People.
+Contemporary urban and art photographer Seigar talks to us about his practice and his recent series My Plastic People.
 Seigar's recent work plays with the concept of fetishism in the every day.
 His subjects are inanimate mannequins in store front windows - he attempts to draw empathy from the audience via photographically capturing the plastic models.
 The series is a detailed inside view of a fetishist and photographer.
 The intrigue of the work comes not only from the subjects in his images but from Seigar himself as the artist and photographer.

-PW: Your Plastic People work could be said to reflect the modern day public and society.
+My Plastic People could be said to reflect the modern day public and society.
 Tell us more about the theory you adopted behind your Plastic People project?

 Toys have also become part of the plastic people project.